 Step 1: Cut white cardstock down to 8” x 6 “, fold in half.
 Even if you’re using a paper cutter allow your child to help straighten the paper on the cutter and fold it in half.

-Step 2: Trace your glass from the kitchen on orange and cut out.
+Step 2: Trace your glass from the kitchen on orange and cut it out.
 Children love this, just make sure you’re not using a permanent marker! 😉

 Step 3: Cut two small squares out of black and cut in half to make 4 triangles.
 Remember, this project is not about perfection.